tulibraries/manifold_airflow_dags/README.md

 [![CircleCI](https://circleci.com/gh/tulibraries/manifold_airflow_dags.svg?style=svg)](https://circleci.com/gh/tulibraries/manifold_airflow_dags)
 ![pylint Score](https://mperlet.github.io/pybadge/badges/9.47.svg)

-This is the repository for the Manifold and Funnel Cake (PA Digital / DPLA Data QA Interface) Airflow DAGs (Directed Acyclic Graphs, e.g., data processing workflows) for data indexing to Solr + related jobs.
+This is the repository for the Manifold Airflow DAGs (Directed Acyclic Graphs, e.g., data processing workflows) and related jobs.
 These DAGs are expected to be run within an Airflow installation akin to the one built by our [TUL Airflow Playbook (private repository)](https://github.com/tulibraries/ansible-playbook-airflow).

 ## Repository Structure